zedlopez/ifm/The Recipe Book.md

 	say "You are temporarily too blinded to see." instead.
 ```

 Another category of examples treat how we handle the movement commands themselves.
-The eight compass directions, with UP and ``down``, IN and ``out``, are used as standard in most interactive fiction, but they are not the only possible way of navigating, and strike many newcomers to the genre as counter-intuitive, since when strolling around in real life most of us rarely think about our travel in terms of compass orientation.
+The eight compass directions, with ``up`` and ``down``, ``in`` and ``out``, are used as standard in most interactive fiction, but they are not the only possible way of navigating, and strike many newcomers to the genre as counter-intuitive, since when strolling around in real life most of us rarely think about our travel in terms of compass orientation.
 [Misadventure] allows the player to GO TO a named room, instead, and calculates the best route to reach the destination; [Safari Guide] builds on this by letting the player make the whole trip in a single move, automatically opening any doors that stand in their way en route.

 In the same spirit of interpreting the player's intentions sensibly, [Provenance Unknown] modifies the pushing command so that if the player pushes the top object in a stack of objects towards a direction, Inform attempts to move the bottom item instead.
 This is convenient if, for instance, we have a heavy television on a movable cart and want ``push television west`` to work just as well as ``push cart west``.

 We also sometimes want to respond sensibly to terse movement commands or ones that rely on some knowledge of where the player has already been.
-[Polarity] provides a GO ``back`` command, allowing the player to retreat in the direction from which they came, while [Minimal Movement] understands ``leave``, GO, and so on as ``out``, in the absence of other information.
+[Polarity] provides a GO ``back`` command, allowing the player to retreat in the direction from which they came, while [Minimal Movement] understands ``leave``, ``go``, and so on as ``out``, in the absence of other information.
 [Owen's Law] takes this further, calculating from the best routes on a map how to make ``out`` mean "move towards the exit of this indoor room", and IN mean "proceed further into the interior".
-[Wonderland] assigns altitudes to all rooms and works out the local best meaning of UP and ``down`` accordingly.
+[Wonderland] assigns altitudes to all rooms and works out the local best meaning of ``up`` and ``down`` accordingly.

 ### See Also